Professor Philip Smallwood

 philip.smallwood@bcu.ac.uk

 Philip Smallwood, BA (Oxon), M.Phil (Oxon), Ph.D.
-(London), is Emeritus Professor of English at Birmingham City University and at different times Honorary Visiting Fellow and Honorary Senior Teaching Associate in the Department of English, Bristol University.
+(London), is Emeritus Professor of English at Birmingham City University and Honorary Senior Research Fellow in the Department of English, Bristol University.
 His teaching and research interests are in the late seventeenth and in the eighteenth century, especially the poetry and criticism of John Dryden, Alexander Pope and Samuel Johnson.
 Other active interests include the history, practice, and theory of literary criticism of all periods, aesthetics, the theory of history, and the writings of the British philosopher R.G.
 Collingwood.

 Over the last two or three decades, and in addition to numerous essays, chapters, and reviews, Professor Smallwood has published 5 monographs, an anthology, edited texts and manuscripts, together with several edited collections of essays.
 His books include Modern Critics in Practice: Critical Portraits of British Literary Critics (1990), Johnson Re-Visioned: Looking Before and After (2001; 2nd. ed.
 2009), the monograph Reconstructing Criticism: Pope’s “Essay on Criticism” and the Logic of Definition (2003) and in 2004 there appeared his widely-reviewed study of Johnson’s criticism and historical thought, Johnson’s Critical Presence: Image, History, Judgment.
 His edited collection of essays, Critical Pasts: Writing Criticism, Writing History was published in the same year, and in 2005 (2nd. ed.
 2007) the co-edited volume, with Wendy James and David Boucher, for Oxford University Press, of R.G.
 Collingwood’s Philosophy of Enchantment, an edition of previously unpublished material on the European folktale, with other cultural and critical essays.

 More recently (2009) Professor Smallwood has co-edited Samuel Johnson After 300 Years for CUP.
 His monograph, Critical Occasions: Dryden, Pope, Johnson and the History of Criticism, was published in 2011, and in collaboration with Dr. Min Wild of Plymouth University, a hybrid volume collecting satirical attacks on literary critics in the eighteenth century and entitled Ridiculous Critics: Augustan Mockery of Critical Judgment (2014; paperback 2016).
-Alongside new essays on Johnson and on Pope, Professor Smallwood has completed a new monograph for Cambridge University Press entitled The Literary Criticism of Samuel Johnson: Forms of Artistry and Thought.
+Alongside new essays on Johnson and on Pope, in 2023 Professor Smallwood completed a new monograph for Cambridge University Press entitled The Literary Criticism of Samuel Johnson: Forms of Artistry and Thought.
+His latest project, an edited volume of essays for Routledge entitled Samuel Johnson in Perspective: Poetry, Criticism and Cultural Relations is forthcoming in 2026.

-Several of Professor Smallwood’s volumes have been the subject of positive reviews in the Times Literary Supplement while both Johnson’s Critical Presence and Ridiculous Critics have won Choice American Library Association awards as ‘Outstanding Academic Titles’ for the years 2005 and 2015 respectively.
+Several of Professor Smallwood’s volumes have been the subject of positive reviews in the Times Literary Supplement while Johnson’s Critical Presence, Ridiculous Critics and Samuel Johnson’s Literary Criticism have all won Choice American Library Association awards as ‘Outstanding Academic Titles’ for the years 2005, 2015 and 2024 respectively.

-Professor Smallwood has lectured in Britain, the USA, China and New Zealand; he has been awarded Visiting Research Fellowships at the Lewis Walpole Library of Yale University (2000), the School of Advanced Studies, London University (2000), St. John’s College, Oxford University (2003), and was Andrew Mellon/American Society for Eighteenth-Century Studies Research Fellow at the Harry Ransom Center, University of Texas (2013).
+Professor Smallwood has lectured internationally in Britain, the United States, China, New Zealand, and Australia.
+He has been awarded Visiting Research Fellowships at the Lewis Walpole Library, Yale University (2000); the School of Advanced Studies, University of London (2000); and St John’s College, University of Oxford (2003).
+In 2013, he was Andrew Mellon/American Society for Eighteenth-Century Studies Research Fellow at the Harry Ransom Center, University of Texas.
+In 2025, he was elected to an Honorary Senior Research Fellowship at the University of Bristol.

 Areas of Expertise